 Equally we are all responsible for ensuring we all safeguard each other as adults while at the school.

 This is the process of protecting children who may be suffering from, or at risk of, significant harm.
 This includes physical abuse, sexual abuse, neglect and emotional harm.

 Child protection promotes the rights and welfare of all children.
 All schools have a Child Protection Lead.
 This member of staff is responsible for speaking to parents if concerns arise, and making referrals to Children’s Social Care with, or without, parental permission.
-For more details please read a copy of our Child Protection & Safegaurding policy (website policy section).
+For more details please read a copy of our Safeguarding & Child Protection Policy (website policy section).